 After that it’s all about achieving a critical mass of the right people who will create that culture.
 Recruit enough proactive, friendly, enthusiastic people, and your culture will become proactive, friendly and enthusiastic.
 It’s not rocket science.

-Done right, this cultural transformation by critical mass works in businesses, teams, political entities, or any defined group.
+But done right, cultural transformation by critical mass works in any business, team or group.

-To do it right requires guts.
-This can’t be a slow, gradual process.
-It needs a lot of careful groundwork beforehand, followed by quick and constructive execution across no more than a few months.
+To do it right requires guts, because it can’t be a slow process.
+It needs a lot of careful groundwork and planning, followed by quick and constructive execution across no more than a few months.

 Evil rises to the top, like fat on milk